frequency403/license-me/README.md

 it will create a License for you, appending the License Link to the **end** of the Readme file.

-Also, if you wanted to append a second (or third, or fourth....) license to your Project it will create a File named like this: "LICENSE-SHORTDEFINITION" and add a link to the **end** of the Readme.md that was found.
+Also, if you wanted to append a second (or third, or fourth....) license to your Project it will create a File named like this: "LICENSE-SHORTNAME" and add a link to the **end** of the Readme.md that was found.

 (This behaviour may change in the Future - but for now be aware of it!)

 If you want to replace a current license The Program will present you all directories with and without a License.
 You should know which repository you want to work in.
 It will read the README.md and searches for a "## License" section.
 If the Program cant find one, there will happen nothing, you have to link the License yourself.

+Then it will split the README.md file into sections separated by "##" and replaces the "## License" part with a new, formatted
+License section.
+Then the README.md will be overwritten.
+So there **SHOULD** be no changes made to other parts of your README.

 ## Installation